 But are these “tips” really things that beginners have to follow?
-In this post, I challenge some of these commonly held beliefs about using a DSLR that the internet echo chambers say we “must” follow.
-After all–perhaps not everyone wants to be the next Peter McKinnon–maybe they just want some beautiful shots of their kids’ birthday party to share on Facebook!
-Maybe they just want to feel the joy of capturing the world around them!
-Read on to discover the photography tips that I think beginners can safely ignore.
+It’s OK to challenge those three common beliefs that the internet echo chambers say you “must” follow.
+If you’re a beginner, maybe you just want some beautiful shots of your kid’s birthday party to share on Facebook!
+Maybe you just want to feel the joy of capturing the world around you!

 Tip #1 to Ignore: Always Use Manual Mode

 Want to discourage a beginner?
 Tell them they have to switch to manual mode.
-That’s like telling someone who doesn’t know how to swim that the best way to learn is to jump into the deep end and see what happens!
-Rather than someone having fun–feeling the thrill of capturing beautiful shots of their family, pets, and the world around them, they’ll quickly become frustrated because they won’t understand all the technical intricacies of ISO, shutter speed, and aperture, let alone which buttons, knobs, and switches to flip.
+That’s like telling someone who doesn’t know how to swim to jump into the deep end and see what happens!
+Are you a photography novice?
+Then have fun with your camera, and enjoy the thrill of capturing beautiful shots of your family, pets, and the world around you.
+If you use “Manual” mode because a snobby photographer said you “have to”, you’ll quickly become frustrated.
+You might not understand all the technicalities of ISO, shutter speed, and aperture, let alone which buttons, knobs, and switches to flip.

 Tip #2 to Ignore: Always Read the Entire Manual

-I’ve been shooting for years, and I’ve never sat down and read the entire manual cover to cover!
+I’ve been shooting for years, and I’ve never sat down and read my entire camera manual cover to cover!
 I don’t know any pro photographers who have either!
-If the camera came with one, I recommend beginners simply use their “Quick Start” guides to start with.
-Quick start guides provide the basic stuff we need to get up and running–like where to insert the memory card, how to charge and install the battery, how to correctly attach a lens, and how to switch on the camera and start having fun!
+When you’re first starting out, use the “Quick Start” guide (if you have it) to get up and running.
+Quick start guides teach you where to insert the memory card, how to charge and install the battery, correctly attach a lens, switch on the camera, and start having fun!

-Don’t get me wrong–a manual is seriously important.
-Beginners should keep the manual in a safe place, and reference it whenever they have a question about how to operate various functions of their camera.
-Some camera manufacturers offer online versions of their camera manuals–which is super handy, as they can be quickly searched if you’re trying to find specific information about your camera.
-But that’s my point–the manual is something we all use to reference specific information from time to time–NOT something we have to force ourselves to read cover to cover BEFORE we ever operate the camera!
+Don’t get me wrong, a manual is very important.
+You should keep your camera’s manual safe, and reference it when you have questions about camera functions.
+Some manufacturers offer PDF versions of their camera manuals.
+PDFs are handy because you can search them to find specific information about your camera.
+And that’s my point!
+The manual is something you use to reference specific information from time to time.
+It’s NOT something you have to force yourself to read cover to cover BEFORE you ever switch on your camera!

-Beginners Googling to find the “best settings” for their cameras quickly stumble upon this question: “Should I shoot RAW or JPEG?”
-I get it.
+Beginners Googling to find the “best settings” for their cameras inevitably stumble upon this question: “Should I shoot RAW or JPEG?”
+I understand.
 Do a YouTube search on the topic, and you’ll soon find content from pro photographer, Jared Polin–also known as “Fro”.
-A large part of Jared’s brand is centered around the concept of only ever shooting RAW.
-I personally only shoot RAW.
-Jared and I both know why we shoot RAW.
-The only difference is that my wardrobe is a little more varied than his.
+He’s an amazing photographer, and teacher of photography and videography.
+A large part of Jared’s brand is centered around shooting RAW.